Auburn will have one co-ed squad for 2014-2015.

 Practice is held 4 times per week with additional weight training and conditioning occurring 2-3 times per week.

-The cheerleaders are highly involved in both the community and the university.
+The cheerleaders are VERY involved in both OUR community and in Auburn University activities.
 Auburn Cheerleaders lead pep-rallies at local elementary schools, read books to local kindergarten classes and lend a hand at local nursing homes.
 The cheerleaders also make public appearances at Auburn University events, clubs, and functions.

 No. Tryouts are closed to the public.
 Callouts (the announcement of the new squad) are open to the public and are usually held at Cater Hall each year.